erasmus-without-paper/ewp-specs-architecture/README.md

 domains.

-### Client certificates
+#### Client certificates

-Each EWP Host (via its [Manifest file][discovery-api]) declares a list of certificates it will use for making requests to other hosts.
+Each EWP Host declares (via its [Manifest file][discovery-api]) a list of certificates it will use for making requests to other hosts.
 This list is later fetched by registry, and the **fingerprints** of these certificates are served to all interested parties to see (see [Registry API][registry-api] for details).

-All of your clients are required to use one of these declared client certificates when making requests within the EWP Network.
-Once the server confirms that the client is in possession of a proper private key of the certificate, it is then able to identify the client's EWP Host and the HEIs it covers.
+All of your clients are required to use one of such published client certificates when making requests within the EWP Network.
+Once the server confirms that the client is in possession of a proper private key of the certificate (this is the part of the TLS Handshake), it is then able to identify (with the help of the Registry again) which HEIs such client covers.

 This setup has many advantages: